Celebrate Student Leaders

 Student newspaper.
 Collaborate with a school publication to publish an article that publicizes NSLW and celebrates the accomplishments of your student leaders.

-Alumni event.
-Invite program alumni to address your group, focusing on the things they learned from being involved as student leaders in middle level or high school that they find useful now in their careers.
+Alumni even.
+Invite program alumni to address your group, focusing on the things they learned from being involved as student leaders that they find useful now in their careers.

 Host an NSLW assembly.
 A successful National Student Leadership Week (NSLW) assembly is a great launching pad for an engaging and exciting celebration.
 Your assembly can communicate the goals and spirit of NSLW and motivate the entire student body and staff to join forces in service with you and student leaders.